uswds/uswds-site/pages/patterns/select-language/selected-content.md

 Use this pattern if your site offers a limited set of content available in additional languages.
 Note: this may apply to a single language site, two language site, or three or more language site if only a small subset of content is available in additional languages.

 ## When to consider something else
-If your site is available in two or more languages and all content is available in each language, see related patterns <a href="../two-languages/">Select from two languages</a> or <a href="../three-or-more-languages/">Select from three or more languages</a>.
+If your site is available in two or more languages and all content is available in each language, see related patterns <a href="{{ site.baseurl }}/patterns/language-selector/two-languages/">Select from two languages</a> or <a href="{{ site.baseurl }}/patterns/language-selector/three-or-more-languages/">Select from three or more languages</a>.

 ## What's the solution
 Place the language selector button at the top right of the screen above site navigation to allow the user to access a dropdown with links to content in other languages.